Neighbor's home security camera scoping out your yard? It's not criminal.

 Redmon believes the camera was installed to upset her, not to keep her neighbor's home safe.

-"The fact that the camera doesn't point to the driveway where his car is or either one of his doors," said Redmon.
+"The fact that the camera doesn't point to the driveway where his car is or either one of his doors," Redmon said.

 They also admitted it was intended as retaliation over a previous dispute.

-Whether or not this is criminal and violates Florida's statute on video voyeurism "depends on how specifically you read the statute," according to Professor of Law at Florida Gulf Coast University Pamella Seay.
+Whether or not this is criminal and violates Florida's statute on video voyeurism "depends on how specifically you read the statute," according to Pamella Seay, a professor of law at Florida Gulf Coast University.

-Seay says Florida's statute on video voyeurism is specific to three areas: dwellings, structures, or conveyances, and a backyard would not apply.
+Seay says the statute is specific to three areas: dwellings, structures and conveyances, meaning a backyard would not apply.

 However, she argues it could be expanded.

 "The statute is also expanded to locations where there is an expectation to privacy.
-So the definition could be expanded, but only if the State Attorney is willing to make that expansion," said Seay.
+So the definition could be expanded, but only if the State Attorney is willing to make that expansion," Seay said.

-Regardless of whether it's criminal, Seay says a homeowner in this situation likely has ground to sue.
+Regardless of whether it's criminal, she says a homeowner in this situation likely has ground to sue.

 "She does have a reasonable expectation to privacy.
-Suing him to remove it I think would be a successful effort on her part."
+Suing him to remove it I think would be a successful effort on her part," Seay said.

-"I want to be able to come out here and know that no one is watching me," said Redmon.
+"I want to be able to come out here and know that no one is watching me," she said.